 1991-Pub.
 L. 102-241 substituted "1994" for "1992".
 1988-Pub.
 L. 100-448 inserted provision for termination of Committee on Sept.
-30, 1002 nation of Committee on Sept.
 30, 1992.

 1982-Pub.
 L. 97-322 inserted parenthetical provision respecting service of an officer or employee of the United States as a member of the Committee without receipt of additional pay and inserted provisions for publication in the Federal Register of notice for solicitation of nominations for membership on the Advisory Committee and for disclosures to Congress.